-It was operating as the Picturedrome on 11th May 1911 when “The Ill-Fated Titanic” was screened for 3-days.
-The screen was located at the front end of the building, behind the facade and seating was provided for 428 on one floor.
+It was opened as the East Finchley Picturedrome on 11th May 1912 when “The Ill-Fated Titanic” was screened for 3-days.
+The screen was located at the front end of the building, behind the Moorish style façade and seating was provided for 428 on one floor.
 There was also a café.

-In 1925 it was taken over by new owners, re-named the Coliseum Cinema and after refurbishment it re-opened on 25th January 1926.
+In 1925 it was taken over by Home Counties Theatres Ltd, re-named the Coliseum Cinema and after refurbishment it re-opened on 25th January 1926.

-Taken over by another Independent operator in 1936 it was re-named Rex Cinema and on 27th June 1938 plans were approved for extensive changes to the building by architects Howes & Jackman with internal decorations by Mollo & Egan.
+In 1936 it was re-named Rex Cinema and on 27th June 1938 plans were approved for extensive changes to the building by architects Howes & Jackman with internal decorations by Mollo & Egan.
 The auditorium was totally reversed with screen transposed to the other end of the building (as in normal cinemas) and the floor was given a new rake so that the highest end is now at the front entrance end of the cinema.
-The original 1910 Edwardian barrel vaulted ceiling was retained, but to add to the modernism of the 1930’s the side walls were treated to a display of several wonderful Art Deco panels by interior designers Mollo & Egan.
-A new projection box was built over the foyer and the facade of the building was given an Art Deco style, a new marquee was added as well as stylish neon letters spelling out the name ‘REX’.
+The original 1910 Edwardian barrel vaulted ceiling was retained, but to add to the modernism of the 1930’s the side walls were treated to a display of 14 wonderful Art Deco panels by interior designers Mollo & Egan.
+A new projection box was built over the foyer and the façade of the building was given an Art Deco style, a new marquee was added as well as stylish neon letters spelling out the name ‘REX’.
 It was re-opened on 12th September 1938.